Developer(s) – IO Interactive, Magic Pockets & Robosoft Technologies

-The controls also come with no complications; despite the fact that there many different functions to be taken advantage of throughout the game, and many different functions mini games that must be undertook in order to advance.
-As well as regular gameplay, there are boat-riding mechanics, as well as context-sensitive sequences in most boss fights, which add an even greater element of legitimate challenge.
+The controls also come with no complications; despite the fact that there many different functions to be taken advantage of throughout the game, and many different functions mini-games that must be undertaken in order to advance.
+As well as the regular gameplay, there are boat-riding mechanics, as well as context-sensitive sequences in most boss fights, which add an even greater element of legitimate challenge.
 Players may see it as being overly easy, but I’d personally have it this way than it being the other way round.

 Lifespan – 4/10

-Because of it’s linearity, the game can only be made to last around 7 to 8 hours, which I believe given the sizeable amount of variety in gameplay, is far too short a time for it to last.
-It’s a shame that the franchise has been left to languish since the release of this game, since I think there is a lot of potential in it, as well as a lot of leeway to expand on the game’s core mechanics, as well as room for introducing even more than what was offered with the first game.
+Because of its linearity, the game can only be made to last around 7 to 8 hours, which I believe given the sizeable amount of variety in gameplay, is far too short a time for it to last.
+It’s a shame that the franchise has been left to languish since the release of this game since I think there is a lot of potential in it, as well as a lot of leeways to expand on the game’s core mechanics, as well as room for introducing even more than what was offered with the first game.